Three people making a video for PR (public relations) campaign

 Evaluation

-What is the RPIE acronym and how does it guide marketing and PR campaigns?
+What is the RPIE acronym, and how does it guide marketing and PR campaigns?

 The RPIE acronym stands for Research, Planning, Implementation, and Evaluation.
 It serves as a structured framework for executing successful marketing and PR campaigns.
 Each step addresses crucial aspects of the campaign, from understanding the audience and objectives to executing tactics and evaluating outcomes.